yasintalai67/src-main.py/README.md

 Rewards are managed by the presenter.
 Megaphone cannot guarantee delivery.
 For questions, contact the presenter directly. apt! the sophistication it brings to dapps is on another level https://claim.monad.xyz/
+It was so obvious that he would let people down that I said it before.
+36 months of vesting and %5 what a joke ahuhauhauh